andresebr/kumodd/README.md

 Kumodd collects data from a specified Google Drive account.

 Optional filters limit by file cateories, such as doc, image, or video.
 Output can include file contents or only a table of meta-data.
+Columns may be selected in the configuration file.

 ``` shell
 ./kumodd.py -l doc